SwarmUS/SwarmUS-doc/docs/sections/reference/HiveAR/hivear-setup.md

 <!-- TODO ask if hiveboard<->android connection should be documented here instead of inside "configuring the Wi-Fi network" from networking section.-->

-## TCP/IP Connection
+## Swarm Connection
-In the case of connecting HiveAR to a simulated HiveBoard, the user has to specify on which port the Android device will be listening.
-This can be setup here:
+In the case of connecting HiveAR to a HiveBoard, whether a real or a simulated one, the user has access to connection settings in the Connection tab on the lower-left corner.
 <!-- insert picture(s)-->

 ## Connection Status